Writing about mid-life characters in pursuit of second chances that don’t always turn out as planned…

 Under the pen name Eskatrine Ska

-Three weeks after the start of his second term of office, President Roland Tharpe declares himself ‘President in Perpetuity.’
-Eight years later, the country is in a very different place.
-Red Shirt militia patrol the streets and Nationalist Christians control society.
-Citizens must belong to one of six megachurches, the largest of which is led by the charismatic Reverend Jeremiah LeGuerre who helped Tharpe get elected and whose fiery tele-sermons are broadcast into every household in the Nation.
+Three weeks after the start of his second term of office, President Roland Tharpe declared himself ‘President in Perpetuity.’
+Now, eight years later, the country is in a very different place.
+Red shirted militia patrol the streets, arresting people at will, and all citizens are required to belong to one of six government-approved megachurches, the largest of which is led by the charismatic Reverend Jeremiah LeGuerre whose fiery tele-sermons are broadcast each week into every household in the Nation.

-Althea, the only child of Renee and Jeremiah LeGuerre, witnessed her father rise to national prominence by drumbeating Tharpe’s message of ‘restoring heartland values’ through mass deportations and rescinding the rights of marginalized people while her mother, Renee, stood meekly by.
-Hers was the last university class to graduate before the book bans and crack down on free speech, and following graduation, Althea and her classmates disappear underground…only to emerge years later as a well-organized, well-armed militia led by Althea that stages a coup and successfully overthrows Tharpe.
+Althea, LeGuerre’s only child, witnessed her father rise to national prominence by drumbeating Tharpe’s platform of ‘restoring moral values’ through mass deportations while her mother, Renee, stood meekly by.
+Hers was the last university class to graduate before the book bans and crack down on free speech, and following graduation, Althea and several of her classmates disappear and go underground…only to emerge years later as a well-organized, well-armed militia that stages a coup and successfully overthrows Tharpe.

-But to Renee’s horror, the new social order established by Althea based on the principles of ‘RUE‘ is even more violent, oppressive, and intolerant than the last.
-Nationalist Christians, now the oppressed and driven into hiding, look to Renee as their only hope in convincing her only daughter to stop the savagery and save humanity.
+Renee is shocked to learn of Althea’s involvement in leading the coup, and horrified over the new social order established by Althea that proves even more oppressive and intolerant than Tharpe’s, only now the oppression is directed at those who formerly embraced Tharpe’s definition of ‘moral values.’
+Driven into hiding, they look to Renee as their only hope in convincing Althea to end the savagery and save humanity.
 But as Renee quickly discovers, there is more than one path to salvation.

 [This manuscript is in early stages of development]